kevinxie06/CEST-MRI-Analysis/README.md

 MATLAB Version: 9.14.0.2286388 (R2023a) Update 3

-This repository contains the code and installation package for an application I designed to assist in the preparation and visualization of CEST MRI.
+This repository contains the code and installation package for an application I designed to streamline the preparation and visualization of CEST MRI.

 ## Key Features
   - SPM12 Motion-Correction